Wild Bill Hickok: In popular culture

+An episode of the 1963-1964 TV series The Great Adventure featured Lloyd Bridges (Jeff's father) as Hickok.

-Also in 1995, he's depicted as a character in an episode of Legend (TV series) by William Russ, possibly most famous for his role in Wiseguy (TV series).
+Also in 1995, he was depicted as a character in an episode of Legend (TV series) by William Russ.
 The episode correctly relates Hickok's vision problems late in his life, and also includes his murderer, Jack McCall, in a highly fictionalized role.
-It ends with Hickok surviving the murder attempt due to wearing body armor and being shot in the back, then secretly leaving for a ranch in California.
+It ends with Hickok surviving the murder attempt due to wearing body armor when shot in the back, then secretly leaving for a ranch in California.
 Since he was actually shot in the back of the head, that plot element is a complete artifice of the episode writers.

-A semifictionalized version of Hickok's time as marshal of Abilene Kansas, titled Hickok (2017), stars Luke Hemsworth as Hickok, Trace Adkins as the Bull's Head Saloon keeper Phil Coe, Kris Kristofferson as Abilene mayor George Knox, and Kaiwi Lyman-Mersereau as John Wesley Hardin.
+A semifictionalized version of Hickok's time as marshal of Abilene, Kansas, titled Hickok (2017), stars Luke Hemsworth as Hickok, Trace Adkins as the Bull's Head Saloon keeper Phil Coe, Kris Kristofferson as Abilene mayor George Knox, and Kaiwi Lyman-Mersereau as John Wesley Hardin.
 It was written by Michael Lanahan and directed by Timothy Woodward Jr.

 In the early 1990s ABC television series Young Riders, a fictional account of Pony Express riders, Hickok is portrayed by Josh Brolin.

+In the 1999 TV movie Purgatory, Sam Shepard portrays the town of Purgatory's sheriff, who is later revealed to be Wild Bill Hickok after his death.

-In the HBO show Deadwood (2004-2006), Wild Bill is played by Keith Carradine.
+In the HBO series Deadwood (2004–2006), Wild Bill is played by Keith Carradine.

 Hickok is a playable character in the 2018 board game Deadwood 1876 by Façade Games.

+In The Ballad of Buster Scruggs, Scruggs refuses to play the dead man's hand upon entering a game of poker.

 Memorials and honorable distinctions

 Hickok's birthplace is now the Wild Bill Hickok Memorial and is a listed historic site under the supervision of the Illinois Historic Preservation Agency.
 The town of Deadwood, South Dakota, re-enacts Hickok's murder and McCall's capture every summer evening.
 In 1979, Hickok was inducted into the Poker Hall of Fame.

+Abilene, Kansas hosts the Wild Bill Hickok rodeo every summer during the Central Kansas Free Fair.